alcrene/sinn-full/README.md

 To ease reading, not all code cells are included in these generated pages – in particular, boilerplate imports are generally skipped.
 If you are trying to reproduce outputs, make sure to start from the actual source (*.py*) files !
 :::

-## Relationship to sinn
+## Relationship to Sinn

-We built [sinn](https://github.com/mackelab/sinn) to address a specific goal: to construct differentiable objective functions from dynamical models, and thus allow their optimization with the same technology as that used to train neural networks.
-While it is possible to use sinn [on its own](https://github.com/mackelab/sinn/tree/master/examples/Random-RNN), we found that it was difficult for users to translate this into workflows for their own problems.
+We built [Sinn](https://github.com/mackelab/sinn) to address a specific goal: to construct differentiable objective functions from dynamical models, and thus allow their optimization with the same technology as that used to train neural networks.
+While it is possible to [use Sinn on its own](https://github.com/mackelab/sinn/tree/master/examples/Random-RNN), we found that it was difficult for users to translate this into workflows for their own problems.
 And with good reason – there is a lot more to a good machine learning workflow than just defining an objective function !

-*sinn-full* is a complete workflow intended to get you (and ourselves !) started with a new *sinn* project as soon as possible.
-The intention is to use *sinn-full* as a starting point, adding and changing elements as dictated by the requirements of the projects.
-And since *sinn-full* includes examples that run out of the box, each change can be tested immediately, leading to faster and more confident development.
+*Sinn-full* is a complete workflow intended to get you (and ourselves !) started with a new *Sinn* project as quickly as possible.
+The intention is to use *Sinn-full* as a starting point, adding and changing elements as dictated by the requirements of the projects.
+And since *Sinn-full* includes examples that run out of the box, each change can be tested immediately, leading to faster and more confident development.

 ## Running examples